 JH:This is our 40th anniversary and a good time to look back.
 Our founder, Alice Berkner, and I agreed that this organization was and should be for the birds and about the birds, with every action taken to be in their best interest.
 In 40 years we have never wavered from that premise.
-We have held them up on a pedestal, honored and cared for them and have helped a countless number of birds and other animals.
+We have honored them, cared for them, and have helped a countless number of birds and other animals.

 BN: What are some current challenges Bird Rescue faces?